Azure-Samples/communication-services-javascript-quickstarts/ui-library-transfer/README.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F)  .
 - [Node.js](https://nodejs.org/en/) Active LTS and Maintenance LTS versions (8.11.1 and 10.14.1 recommended).
 - An active Communication Services resource.
 [Create a Communication Services resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You will need the endpoint value for the resource
 - Two Teams users in the same tenant as the Azure account.
-One Teams user is to call and the other Teams user is the transfer target.
-Note that you will need to obtain the Teams user's id to call them.
-To learn more go to [storybook documentation for call transfer](https://azure.github.io/communication-ui-library/?path=/docs/transfer--page).
+The first Teams user should be called via ad hoc calling.
+During the call, the first Teams user should transfer you to the second Teams user.
+Note that you will need to obtain the first Teams user's id in order to call them via ad hoc calling.
+To learn more about ad hoc calling, go to [storybook documentation for ad hoc calling](https://azure.github.io/communication-ui-library/?path=/docs/adhoc-calling--page).

 ## Run the code